-It is important for every organization in Ontario to strive to be a place in which all individuals can express their authentic selves and feel comfortable and safe.
+It is important for every organization to strive to be a place in which all individuals can express their authentic selves and feel comfortable and safe.
 It is also your organization's legal obligation to create spaces that are free from discrimination based on gender identity and gender expression, and to provide equal access to opportunities and benefits.
 With that in mind, this toolkit will serve as your guide toward creating an affirmative work environment for people who identify as trans and gender non-conforming.
 A positive, supportive environment allows all people to express their whole selves; when everyone is able to do this, we are each able to reach our highest potential.

 This toolkit is to be read alongside the Ontario Human Rights Commission's (OHRC) Policy on preventing discrimination because of gender identity and gender expression.
 When read together, these two documents will give your organization a well-rounded awareness of ways to implement positive structural changes in these areas.
+In 2017, the Canadian Federal Government amended the Canadian Human Rights Act to add gender identity and gender expression to the list of prohibited grounds of discrimination.
+Since 2012, the United Nations resolutions also outline protections for both sexual orientation and gender identity.